Make a lasting impact for all Gators -- past, present and future -- with a Class Gift.

 Join the Alumni Association

-By become a lifetime member of the Alumni Association for a one-time fee of $59, we will automatically donate $20 of your dues to the Class Gift Campaign.
+By becoming a lifetime member of the Alumni Association for a one-time fee of $59, we will automatically donate $20 of your dues to the Class Gift Campaign.
 Membership is the best way for you to stay connected and hear about events and alumni get-togethers in cities around the world.
 Further benefits include career support, networking opportunities and continued access to the University community.
 Read more about the benefits of becoming a member of the Alumni Association.